tmforum/TMFAPIPOSTMAN/README.md

 Rememberto also import the TMF.environment into POSTMAN.

-This way the TMF POSTMAN collection will use the TMF Cloud Hosted Sandbox where Reference Implementtions are running.
+This way the TMF POSTMAN collection will use the TMF Cloud Sandbox where Reference Implementations are running.

 In general the POSTMAN collections are organized in the following way: